MICHAEL HSU, M.D.

 About Me

-I received my medical degree from the Johns Hopkins University School of Medicine and completed my psychiatry residency training at Harvard Medical School–affiliated Brigham and Women’s Hospital in Boston.
+Dr. Hsu received his medical degree from the Johns Hopkins University School of Medicine and completed his psychiatry residency training at Harvard Medical School–affiliated Brigham and Women’s Hospital in Boston.

-My clinical work integrates psychotherapy and medication management, grounded in a collaborative and person-centered approach.
-My psychotherapy training spans psychodynamic and psychoanalytic traditions, as well as Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Motivational Interviewing.
+His clinical work integrates psychotherapy and medication management, grounded in a collaborative and person-centered approach.
+His psychotherapy training spans psychodynamic and psychoanalytic traditions, as well as Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Motivational Interviewing.

-My research has been published in peer-reviewed journals including JAMA, Frontiers in Psychiatry, JMIR Mental Health, and The American Journal on Addictions.
-I regularly present my work at national conferences and am a frequently invited speaker at academic institutions, conferences, companies, and online platforms on topics related to mental health, addiction, cannabis, psychedelics and spirituality.
+His research has been published in leading peer-reviewed medical journals including JAMA, Frontiers in Psychiatry, JMIR Mental Health, and The American Journal on Addictions.
+He regularly presents his work at national and international conferences and is a sought-after speaker at academic institutions, non-profits, private companies, and popular online streaming sites on topics related to mental health and technology, addiction, cannabis, psychedelics and spirituality.
+His work has also been featured on major media outlets such as the New York Times, NBC, iHeartRadio, The Washington Post, and Fox News.

 Research